josmar-crwdstffng/angular/packages/compiler-cli/src/ngtsc/imports/README.md

 A `UnifiedModulesAliasingHost` implements `AliasingHost` and makes full use of the aliasing system in the case of a `UnifiedModulesHost`.

-When compiling an NgModule, re-exports are added under a stable name for each directive/pipe that's re-exported by the NgModule.
+When compiling an NgModule, re-exports are added under a stable name for each directive/pipe that is re-exported by the NgModule.

 When importing that NgModule, alias `Expression`s are added to all the `Reference`s for those directives/pipes that are guaranteed to be from a direct dependency.